cryptouva/pcf/README.md

 PCF
 ======

-This repo is contains the LCCyao compiler and BetterYao interpreter for Portable Circuit Format.
+This repo contains the LCCyao compiler and BetterYao interpreter for Portable Circuit Format.
 See the USENIX paper: https://www.usenix.org/conference/usenixsecurity13/technical-sessions/paper/kreuter

 This project was written by Benjamin Kreuter (brkb7x@virginia.edu), Chih-Hao Shen (), and Benjamin Terner (bt3ze@virginia.edu) and is currently upkept by Benjamin Terner and Benjamin Kreuter.
 Please contact Ben Terner with questions or issues.